BnhbTk/struct-synth/README.md

+# Repository of the meta-models, meta-properties and models
-This is a repository containing meta-models and meta-properties of meta-models models for "a multi-level refinement for structural synthesis of optimal probabilistic models".
-It contains also some figures of the obtained models.
+This is a repository containing meta-models and meta-properties of meta-models models for the publication :

+Toufik Benouhiba, *A Multi-Level Refinement For Structural Synthesis Of Optimal Probabilistic Models*.
+Fundamenta Informaticae, to appear (in 2021).

+It contains also some figures of the obtained models :
-The folder meta-models contains the META-PRISM code of the problems
+- The folder meta-models contains the META-PRISM code of the problems

-The folder meta-props contains the the meta-properties of the meta-models
+- The folder meta-props contains the the meta-properties of the meta-models

-The folder models contains some of the synthesized models
+- The folder models contains some of the synthesized models